Gravity-Bridge/Gravity-Docs/docs/frontend-creation.md

 - Within four hours: 400k Ethereum gas worth
 - Instantly: 750k Ethereum gas worth

+Note that the time-delay amounts depend on gas prices not being at their absolute floor when the tx is sent.
+Ideally estimates for daily or 4 hour transfers should have a minimum gas price of around 10-15gwei.
+If the gas price is miraculously 1gwei for a single block and the user locks up a 4 hour tx at that price it will not go through in 4 hours.

 In order to convert these values to ETH you should query the `eth_gasPrice` endpoint, and multiply the resulting value by the suggested values above.

 ```math